bobf/paintbrush/rspec-documentation/pages/020-Examples/030-Nested Colors.md

 # Nested Colors

 _Paintbrush_ supports unlimited levels of nesting, allowing you to use one color inside another color and have the text revert back to its previous color.
-This lets you create complex colorized strings without having to manually revert back manually.
+This lets you create complex colorized strings without having to revert back manually.

 ```rspec:ansi
 subject do